frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 **Type Name:** x-file-visit-evidence

-The File Visit object represents properties that are associasted with a file/directory/network directory visit (for various reasons) performed by operating systems or applications.
+A File Visit object represents properties that are associated with a file/directory/network directory visit (for various reasons) performed by operating systems or applications.
 The operation to the file during the visit can be read, create, etc. The visit may be saved in different forms, e.g., file, cache, Windows registry, etc.

 ### Properties